 The Menu System

-The Main menu, and two of its submenus, are available at the click of the mouse – i.e. a click on any empty spot of the desktop:
+The Main Menu, and two of its sub-menus, are available at the click of the mouse – i.e. a click on any empty spot of the desktop:

-- Left-click for the Main menu (or press the Menu key, or click the Start gadget on the shelf).
+- Left-click for the Main Menu (or press the Menu Key, or click the Start Gadget on the shelf).

-- Right-click for the Favorites menu (or press Alt+Menu key) – this will only show if you have set it up with your favorite applications.
+- Right-click for the Favorites Menu (or press Alt+Menu key) – this will only show if you have set it up with your favorite applications.

-To speed up menuing on a slower computer, go to the Miscellaneous tab of the Menu Settings dialog box and tick ‘Disable icons in menus’.
+To speed up menuing on a slower computer, go to the Miscellaneous tab of the Menu Settings dialog box and tick Disable Icons in Menus.

 The menu structure

-- Settings: accesses the multitude of dialog boxes that allow you to tweak Enlightenment to your heart’s content!
+- Settings: accesses the multitude of dialog boxes that allow you to tweak Moksha to your heart’s content!
 It also leads to the Settings Panel, which provides an alternative route to these dialog boxes.